project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/173-jonathan-lundgren-on-why-all-agriculture-scientists-should-become-farmers-first.md

 ---
-title: 173 Jonathan Lundgren on why all agriculture scientists should become farmers first
+title: 173 Jonathan Lundgren On Why All Agriculture Scientists Should Become Farmers First
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-06-14)